vaughantype/wumpus-mono/README.md

 ## ¶ Programming with Wumpus Mono

-Many of the decisions that were made in the process of designing this font were made in consideration of how it might look when writing Perl programs, since that is often what takes up the majority of my screen's real-estate.
+Many of the decisions that were made in the process of designing this typeface were made in consideration of how it might look when writing Perl programs, since that is often what takes up the majority of my screen's real-estate.

 ![Wumpus Mono Sample](images/WumpusMono_Sample.png)